 Men’s world championship play began in 1967 among teams from the United States, Canada, England, and Australia.
 In 1990, the Iroquois Confederacy fielded a team, becoming the only indigenous people with representation in an international championship sports event.

 Professional lacrosse became a permanent fixture in North America in 1987.
-Today, there are two pro leagues: The National Lacrosse League (Indoor) and Major League Lacrosse (Outdoor).
-The popularity of the NLL in Canada helped spark a revival of box lacrosse.
-Clubs such as the New Westminster Salmonbellies now enjoy their second century of existence.
+Today, there are four pro leagues: The National Lacrosse League (Indoor) and Major League Lacrosse (Outdoor) and the Premier Lacrosse League (Outdoor) and the Women’s Professional Lacrosse League.

 Honoring a Tradition